 Processing process changes for exports

-On 10 January 2026, the EU is set to introduce new import requirements as part of the update to its Illegal Unreported and Unregulated (IUU) fishing regulations.
+As of 10 January 2026, the EU introduced new import requirements as part of the update to its Illegal Unreported and Unregulated (IUU) fishing regulations.

-Marine Management Organisation (MMO) is working with the UK’s Fisheries Administrations to update the Fish Export Service (FES) to enable the UK supply chain to provide the correct documentation so exports can continue to flow smoothly when the changes come in to force.
+Marine Management Organisation (MMO) worked with the UK’s Fisheries Administrations to update the Fish Export Service (FES) to enable the UK supply chain to provide the correct documentation so exports can continue to flow smoothly when the changes come in to force.

-These changes will include significant implications for UK-based businesses that process fish caught and landed in the UK.
+These changes included significant implications for UK-based businesses that process fish caught and landed in the UK.

-From January 2026 a processing statement will be required for:
+As of January 2026 a processing statement is required for:

 The definition of processing has also been expanded to mean any seafood that has been cut, filleted, canned, smoked, salted, cooked, pickled, dried, or otherwise prepared for market.
 Fish which has only been frozen and/or packed will not require a processing statement.